bobbae/gcp/questions/google-search/README.md

 ## Example answers

 There are many answers on Internet.
 For example, [this extensive answer](https://github.com/alex/what-happens-when).
+There are Youtube videos such as [this](https://www.youtube.com/watch?v=dh406O2v_1c).

-The answers on the Internet may contain incorrect information.
+The answers on the Internet may contain incorrect or misguided information.

 Come up with your own answers.